 This Dua not only asks for forgiveness for your parents but for youself and for your own children.

-Seeing your loved ones go through sickness can be a very difficult.
-Most of what you can do is be there for support and let them know they are not going through it alone.
+Seeing your loved ones go through sickness can be very difficult.
+Most of what you can do is be there for emotional support and let them know they are not alone and they are loved.

 The Sunnah of Prophet Muhammad (ﷺ) as reported in Sahih Muslim hadith #2202: